There are six redbuds in the Park, most easily identified in April. See Wikipedia entry here.

 Redbud in northeast triangle, looking north, in July.

-Flowers very close to branches and trunk in April, from tree in west triangle
+Flowers very close to branches and trunk in April, before leaves appear, from tree in west triangle

 Reddish tint to inner bark on a redbud in July